Catalog Description

 Reading Assignments

-1. Read and study the text of a given production.
-Additional research relating to the play, the time period and/or the dramatic circumstances may also be required.
+1. Read and study the notes provided on the research and background relating to the play, the time period, terminology and etiquette.
+Be prepared to discuss and practice.
 2. Read the original source for play adaptation from "Strange Case of Dr. Jekyll and Mr. Hyde" by Robert Louis Stevenson as a preparation to create back story for your character in our adaptation of "Dr. Jekyll and Mr. Hyde" by Jeffrey Hatcher.

 Writing, Problem Solving or Performance